-If you're a fan of easy yet incredibly scrumptious desserts, you're in for a real treat with these Raspberry Linzer Cookies.
+If you're a fan of easy yet incredibly scrumptious Christmas cookie recipes or holiday desserts, you're in for a real treat with this recipe!

-- Jammy Delight: Imagine biting into a cookie filled with sweet raspberry jam – it's like a yummy surprise inside every bite!
+- Jammy delight.
+Imagine biting into a cookie filled with sweet raspberry jam – There's a yummy surprise inside every bite!

 - vanilla extract